carpedm20/awesome-hacking/README.md

 # ETC
  * [SecTools](http://sectools.org/) - Top 125 Network Security Tools
- * [Hopper's Roppers Security Training](https://www.hoppersroppers.org/training.html) - Four free courses designed to teach beginners the fundamentals of computing, security, and CTFs.
+ * [Roppers Security Fundamentals](https://www.hoppersroppers.org/courseSecurity.html) - Free course that teaches a beginner how security works in the real world.
+Learn security theory and execute defensive measures so that you are better prepared against threats online and in the physical world.
+Full text available as a [gitbook](https://www.hoppersroppers.org/security/).